News

 What is Occupational English Test and How to Prepare for it?

-For instance, the Writing section requires the candidate to draft a letter, such as a referral or discharge letter, while the Speaking test mimics a typical consultation between a healthcare professional and a patient.
+For instance, the Writing section requires the candidate to draft a letter, such as a referral or discharge letter.
+At the same time, the Speaking test mimics a typical consultation between a healthcare professional and a patient.

-Passing this test is a vital step for professionals aiming to work or study in English-speaking countries, as it proves their ability to communicate effectively in healthcare settings, ensuring patient safety and quality care.
+Healthcare boards and councils across countries like Australia, New Zealand, the UK, Ireland, and others accept OET.
+Passing this test is vital for professionals aiming to work or study in English-speaking countries, as it proves their ability to communicate effectively in healthcare settings, ensuring patient safety and quality care.

 How to Prepare for the OET?

-Preparing for OET requires a focused approach that integrates language improvement with healthcare-specific terminology & contexts.
+Preparing for OET requires a focused approach integrating language improvement with healthcare-specific terminology & contexts.
 Some strategies to effectively prepare for the test:

 Understand the Test Format